simcesplatform/simcesplatform.github.io/markdown/core_log-api.md

 - This assumes that you run the simulation platform locally
 - This will return the information of all simulation runs this far

-In the returned markup, you can verify that a simulation has occurred by looking at StartTime and EndTime strings.
+From the response, you can verify that a simulation has occurred by looking at StartTime and EndTime strings.
 These should have a time value that matches the time you executed the simulation.